Biedrzu/Cypress-Web-Tests-Automation/README.md

 ## Running tests:
 1) Run tests from command line:
-All the results will be visible in the command line.
 ```javascript
 npx cypress run
 ```
+The results will be visible in the command line.

 2) Use Cypress dashboard:
 ```javascript